MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-usage-rights.md

 - When you configure a sensitivity label, the use license validity period takes its value from the **Allow offline access** setting.

-    For more information and guidance to configure this setting for a sensitivity label, see the recommendations table from the instructions [how to configure permissions now for a sensitiivty label](/microsoft-365/compliance/encryption-sensitivity-labels#assign-permissions-now).
+    For more information and guidance to configure this setting for a sensitivity label, see the recommendations table from the instructions how to [configure permissions now](/microsoft-365/compliance/encryption-sensitivity-labels#assign-permissions-now) for a sensitivit label.

 - When you configure a template by using PowerShell, the use license validity period takes its value from the *LicenseValidityDuration* parameter in the [Set-AipServiceTemplateProperty](/powershell/module/aipservice/set-aipservicetemplateproperty) and [Add-AipServiceTemplate](/powershell/module/aipservice/add-aipservicetemplate) cmdlets.